pytchlang/pytch-tutorials/qbert/tutorial.md

 If you run this now, it mostly works, except that when you land on the very top block, the count drops by *two* instead of one.
-What's happening is that the *original* instance of *Block* is updating the count, as well as the clone which was created there.
+What's happening is that the *original* instance of *Block* is updating the count (even though it's hidden), as well as the clone which was created there.
 We'll fix this by making the original *Block* think it's in a nonsense position.
-This isn't a very elegant way of solving this problem, but it will
+This isn't a very elegant way of solving this problem, but it will work:
-work:

 {{< commit set-original-Block-coords-to-invalid-values >}}